ChrisPolewiak/GitHub-Copilot-Workshop/README.md

 ### Lab-Specific Instructions

 #### **Lab 01 — Generate Functions from Comments (Python)**

 - Create a Python file and write only comments describing functions
 - Press `Enter` after comments and let Copilot generate the code
 - Accept suggestions with `Tab`
 - Test by running: `python main.py`

 #### **Lab 02 — Improve Functions with Copilot Chat**

 - Open existing Python files
 - Use `/explain` to understand the code
 - Ask Copilot Chat to add docstrings and comments
 - Review and accept changes

 #### **Lab 03 — Refactor Obfuscated JavaScript**

 - Open `example.js` with messy jQuery code
 - Use Copilot Chat to understand and refactor the code
 - Convert to clean, modern JavaScript
 - Test in browser or Node.js

 #### **Lab 04 — Refactor Legacy Python Code**

 - Open `example01.py` with legacy code
 - Use `/explain` to understand the logic
 - Use `/fix` to refactor into modern, clean Python
 - Verify behavior remains unchanged

 #### **Lab 05 — Convert CSV to JSON**

 - Use natural language prompts to generate conversion script
 - Run: `python convert.py`
 - Check `output.json` for results

 #### **Lab 06 — Generate YAML from Bicep**

 - Open `deploy.bicep`
 - Use `/explain` to analyze parameters
 - Ask Copilot to generate `deploy.yaml` with sample values
 - Verify YAML structure matches Bicep expectations

 #### **Lab 07 — Generate Unit Tests**

 - Open your Python functions file
 - Ask Copilot Chat to generate pytest tests
 - Run tests: `pytest test_function.py`
 - Review coverage and edge cases

 #### **Lab 08 — Convert PowerShell to Bash**

 - Open PowerShell script
 - Use `/explain` to understand the script
 - Ask Copilot to convert to Bash with same behavior
 - Test on Linux/Mac or WSL

 #### **Lab 09 — Generate README**

 - Use `/explain` to analyze the entire repository
 - Ask Copilot to generate comprehensive README
 - Review and customize as needed

+#### **Lab 10 — Generate Full CRUD Web App from SQL Schema**

+- Create a new project folder
+- Add `schema.sql` to the project
+- Use Copilot Chat with the provided prompt to generate:
+  - Flask application structure (routes, models, templates)
+  - Bootstrap UI with navigation
+  - CRUD operations for Categories and Products
+- Run: `flask --app app run --debug`
+- Test all CRUD operations in the browser

 ---

 ## 💡 Key Copilot Commands

 ### **Inline Suggestions**

 - `Tab` — Accept suggestion
 - `Alt + ]` — Next suggestion
 - `Alt + [` — Previous suggestion
 - `Esc` — Dismiss suggestion

 ### **Copilot Chat Commands**

 - `/explain` — Explain selected code
 - `/fix` — Fix problems in code
 - `/tests` — Generate unit tests